Carlos Molinari: Career

 Molinari has built low-cost housing in Haiti out of containers.
 Molinari explained that this was an ecologically positive activity, given that there are “a lot of unused containers” in ports and that their rusting “causes severe environmental pollution problems....
 By using this material, we are recovering a toxic waste.”

-Molinari was described in 2013 as a gifted analyst of the real-estate market, who in a 2004 conversation with Tomás Regalado, later elected mayor of Miami, predicted the mortgage crisis “when nobody was talking about anything but the euphoria of large investments.”
+Molinari was described in 2013 as a gifted analyst of the real estate market, who, in a 2004 conversation with Tomás Regalado, later elected mayor of Miami, predicted the mortgage crisis “when nobody was talking about anything but the euphoria of large investments.”

 It was reported in March 2013 that Molinari had “recently” started work on a 40-hectare Public Industrial Park in Canelones, Uruguay, an investment of $120 million.

-Molinari is a director or shareholder of such Argentine firms as Land Developer SA, and Sharks Sports SA, ADG Argentine Developer Group SA, among others.
+Molinari is a director or shareholder of such Argentine firms as Land Developer SA, Sharks Sports SA, ADG Argentine Developer Group SA, among others.

 In October 2012, it was reported that Molinari wanted “to create a new airline in forty-five days.”
 He was in negotiations to buy seven aircraft from the defunct Uruguayan airline Pluna, which was in bankruptcy proceedings, and re-employ most of its 700 former employees.
 He presented Homero Guerrero, secretary to the Uruguayan president, with a plan to purchase the aircraft for close to $130 million and form a Uruguayan-based airline called Alas Sudamericanas, at an initial total investment of $190 million, that would be in the air within 45 days.
 He even met with President Mujica of Uruguay.
 But the plan did not work out.
 Molinari complained that the issue had been “politicized.”
 He said, however, that he was carrying out feasibility studies aimed at the creation of his own Uruguayan airline, explaining that Uruguay ”is a strategic point in Latin America.”